Jenny Jones (presenter): 1991–2003: The Jenny Jones Show

-In 1997, Jones' autobiography Jenny Jones: My Story was published with 100% of her proceeds going to breast cancer research.
-In 2006, her cookbook Look Good, Feel Great was published and Jones again donated her profits to breast cancer research at City of Hope.

-Philanthropy
+On March 6, 1995, the show taped an episode titled "Revealing Same Sex Secret Crush"; the episode featured six guests who were invited to meet their same-sex secret admirers.
+Three days after the episode's taping, one of the guests killed his secret admirer.
+Jones provided testimony in the ensuing criminal trial.
+In August 1995, the victim's family filed a lawsuit against The Jenny Jones Show for negligence.
+Jones was required to testify during the civil trial.
+The jury initially found in favor of the victim's family; however, this judgment was reversed by the Michigan Court of Appeals.
+The court found that the murder was "unforeseeable" and that the show "had no duty to anticipate and prevent the act of murder committed by [the killer] three days after leaving [the] studio and hundreds of miles away".

+In 1997, Jones released a memoir, Jenny Jones: My Story; it was co-authored with Patsi Bale Cox.

+In 2003, The Jenny Jones Show broadcast its twelfth and final season.
+Since the show's conclusion, Jones has maintained that she has no interest in returning to television.

+2004–present: Jenny Can Cook and philanthropy

 Jones established The Jenny Jones Foundation in 2005 as a means to provide assistance to those in need.
 Primary areas of focus are education, women's health, and improving communities throughout the country.
 In 2008, Jenny established "Jenny's Heroes," a program where, through The Jenny Jones Foundation, she is giving two million dollars of her own money to individuals wanting to make a difference in their local communities.

+Since the conclusion of The Jenny Jones Show, Jones has focused on creating content about cooking.
+She stated that her "goal is to motivate more people to cook at home and make healthy eating a priority."
+On April 10, 2006, Jones released a cookbook, Look Good, Feel Great Cookbook.
+All of the book's proceeds were donated to City of Hope Breast Cancer Research Treatment and Education.
+In 2008, Jones launched a cooking website and YouTube channel titled Jenny Can Cook.

 Personal life

 Jones maintains an official website, JennyJones.com; a cooking website, JennyCanCook.com; and a YouTube cooking channel.
 Another website, JennysHeroes.com, which she launched in 2008, features stories from anonymous people who positively impacted their communities.
-Jones has given over $1,000,000 to fifty such people who are looked upon as "heroes" since the website was launched.
-The website is based upon a segment of the Jenny Jones talk show which also featured such people.
+Since the website was launched, Jones has given over $1 million to fifty such people who are looked upon as "heroes".
+The site is based upon a segment of the Jenny Jones talk show that once featured such people.

 Jones has been married three times.
 She married Al Gambino, a musician, in 1970; they divorced in 1972.
-Jones married Buz Wilburn (a record marketing executive) in 1973; they divorced in 1980.
+Jones married Buz Wilburn, a record marketing executive, in 1973; they divorced in 1980.
 An earlier marriage was annulled.
-She is in a long-term relationship with Denis McCallion, who works as a film-location manager.
+She is in a long-term relationship with Denis McCallion, a film-location manager.